What is neuroblastoma?

 Neuroblastoma at Seattle Children's

 Neuroblastoma is one of the least common forms of cancer in children.
 This means fewer doctors have experience treating it.
-At Children's Hospital, our doctors have had experience treating many children with this illness.
+Our doctors have had experience treating many children with this illness.

 She also works with national groups to find and develop new treatment options, such as new chemotherapy medicines for children at all stages of disease, including those whose cancer comes back after treatment.